-In response to new data and information, the American Lung Association periodically reviews the methodology for the State of Tobacco Control report, and makes revisions to the methodology for state grading categories if necessary to update the report to use the most current evidence and best practices.
-Because of the revisions to the state grading methodology in "State of Tobacco Control 2015," state grades from "State of Tobacco Control 2018" cannot be directly compared to grades from "State of Tobacco Control 2014" or earlier reports.
+In response to new data and information, the American Lung Association periodically reviews the methodology for the State of Tobacco Control report and revises the methodology for state grading categories if necessary to update the report to use the most current evidence and best practices.
+Because of the revisions to the state grading methodology in "State of Tobacco Control" 2015, state grades from "State of Tobacco Control" 2019 cannot be directly compared to grades from "State of Tobacco Control" 2014 or earlier reports.

 Calculation of State Grades